-The analysis above indicates that the issue of official immunity cannot fully explain the development of the regional criminal tribunal in Africa as some commentators suggest.
-The AU did not insert the provision granting official immunity until the last round of negotiations when drafting the Protocol.
-The drafters of the Malabo Protocol were undoubtedly aware that the Rome Statute does not provide for official immunity.
-Moreover, the Malabo Protocol does not impact the ICC's ability to carry out prosecutions against state officials.
+not impact the ICC's ability to carry out prosecutions against state officials.
 Some have argued that it is nonsensical to establish a criminal chamber while "knowing that the ICC can prosecute and punish individuals, including state officials who commit international crimes."
-This is only the case, if you view the regional criminal court as a substitute for the ICC.
+This is only the case if you view the regional criminal court as a substitute for the ICC.

 Focusing solely on official immunity obscures a number of important phenomena influencing the development of the regional criminal court.
-As discussed more fully above, 383 the Malabo Protocol goes well beyond the Rome Statute by covering quotidian384 and crisis crimes, while the ICC only covers crisis crimes.
-385 Additionally, the Malabo Protocol also provides for corporate criminal liability.
-386 Due to this dramatic expansion of the scope of criminal liability, the drafters of the regional criminal tribunal may have surmised that greater protections from prosecutions were warranted for Heads of States and senior state officials.
+As discussed more fully above, 382 the Malabo Protocol goes well beyond the Rome Statute by covering quotidian and crisis crimes, while the ICC only covers crisis crimes.
+Additionally, the Malabo Protocol also provides for corporate criminal liability.
+Due to this dramatic expansion of the scope of criminal liability, the drafters of the regional criminal court may have surmised that greater protections from prosecutions were warranted for Heads of States and senior state officials.
 Indeed, if the drafters were only concerned with securing official immunity and thwarting ICC prosecutions, then there would not have been any need for the drafters to include any other provisions to the Malabo Protocol.